With climate change on everybody’s minds, three speakers sought solutions and common groundby Laura M. Browning

 Naomi Klein: Now or never, rein in capitalism

-Now or never, rein in capitalism
+Naomi Klein: It’s now or never, rein in capitalism

 Naomi Klein, award-winning journalist and author, said that solving climate change requires a multi-pronged approach that reins in capitalism, reduces global north consumerism and battles poverty at the same time.
 There’s no quick fix or simple solution, she argued — instead, “our moment calls for holistic and systemic solutions” that are “designed to meet the basic needs of all while radically lowering emissions — ones that do not gamble the lives of billions on capitalist shell games.”
 She said that the climate justice movement has a vision and concrete ideas, like a commitment to green public schools in the poorest neighborhoods first, Indigenous-owned and -led renewable energy efforts and rich countries paying their climate debts.